folio-org/mod-quick-marc/README.md

 Version 2.0.
 See the file [LICENSE](LICENSE) for more information.

 ## Introduction
-API for quickMARC - in-app editor for MARC records in SRS.
+Spring-based module that provides API for quickMARC - in-app editor for MARC records in SRS.

 ## Additional information
 quickMARC API provides the following URLs: